dart-lang/language/working/2365 - primary constructors/feature-specification.md

 not `<mixinApplicationClass>`, because the grammar rules do not include those)* is desugared to a class declaration without a primary constructor.
 An enum declaration with a primary constructor is desugared using the same steps.
-This determines the static analysis and dynamic semantics of a primary constructor.
+This determines the dynamic semantics of a primary constructor.

 *In other words, there is no other semantics than the desugaring.
 When desugared, the resulting class declaration is treated exactly the same as it would have been if the developer had written the result of the desugaring step in the first place.*

+The following errors apply to formal parameters of a primary constructor *(that is, they do not apply to any other formal parameters)*:

 A compile-time error occurs if a formal parameter that contains a term of the form `this.v`, or `super.v` where `v` is an identifier has the modifier `covariant`. *For example, `required covariant int this.v` is an error.*

+A compile-time error occurs if a formal parameter has both of the modifiers `covariant` and `final`. *A final instance variable cannot be covariant, because being covariant is a property of the setter.*

-Conversely, it is not an error for the modifier `covariant` to occur on other formal parameters of a primary constructor. *This extends the existing whitelist of places where `covariant` can occur.*
+Conversely, it is not an error for the modifier `covariant` to occur on other formal parameters of a primary constructor. *This extends the existing allowlist of places where `covariant` can occur.*

 The desugaring consists of the following steps, where _D_ is the class or enum declaration in the program that includes a primary constructor, and _D2_ is the result of desugaring.
-The desugaring step will delete elements that amount to the primary constructor, and it will add a new constructor _k_.
+The desugaring step will delete elements that amount to the primary constructor; it will add a new constructor _k_; it will add zero or more instance variable declarations; and it will add zero or more top-level constants *(holding parameter default values)*.

 Where no processing is mentioned below, _D2_ is identical to _D_.
 Changes occur as follows: